-On request, the Governor-General will send congratulatory messages or letters to Jamaican organisations for special anniversaries and also for events, such as major national or international conferences which are being held in Jamaica; cultural festivals; sporting championships, etc.
+On request, the Governor-General will send congratulatory messages or letters to Jamaican organisations for special anniversaries and also for events, such as major national or international conferences which are being held in Jamaica; cultural festivals and sporting championships.

-The requests for messages are to be submitted in writing, and should be addressed to the Governor-General.
+Requests for messages are to be submitted in writing and should be addressed to the Governor-General.
 It is important that the requests include the following information:

-In order to ensure that messages are returned to organisations in time for the celebratory activities, a minimum notice of two-months is required.
-Requests received with less than two months' notice will be accepted but there is no guarantee that the messages will be processed in time for the celebration.
-Please note also that requests received within one week of or after the date of the celebration will not be processed.
+In order to ensure that messages reach the organisations in time for the celebratory activities, a minimum notice of two-months is required.
+Requests received with less than two months' notice will be accepted, but there is no guarantee that the messages will be processed in time for the celebration.
+Requests received within one week of, or after the date of the celebration, will not be processed.

 BIRTHDAY AND ANNIVERSARY CONGRATULATORY LETTERS

-Her Majesty Queen Elizabeth II is pleased to send messages to Jamaicans on reaching 100 years, as well as to couples on their 60 th anniversary.
+Her Majesty The Queen is pleased to send messages to Jamaicans for their 100th birthday, as well as to couples on their 60th wedding anniversary.
 In order to receive such messages, requests should be sent to the Governor-General and must include the following:

 Requests are to be addressed to the Governor-General whose office will forward them to Her Majesty The Queen.
 It is recommended that these requests be submitted by post or email at least six week in advance of the date of the celebration.